Jnzinho/jvlds-theme/README.md

 ## 📦 Installation

 1. Open the Extensions sidebar in VS Code
-2. Search for "jvlds-theme"
+2. Search for "devine theme"
 3. Click Install
-4. Select "JVLDS Pastel Theme" from File → Preferences → Color Theme
+4. Select any of the devine theme variations from File → Preferences → Color Theme

 ## 🌟 Features